www.Naves-Topical-Bible.com

 Joseph, a counselor

-Luke 23:50-51 And, behold, there was a man named Joseph, a counsellor; and he was a good man, and a just: (The same had not consented to the counsel and deed of them;) he was of Arimathaea, a city of the Jews: who also himself waited for the kingdom of God.
+• Luke 23:50-51 And, behold, there was a man named Joseph, a counseller; and he was a good man, and a just: 51 (The same had not consented to the counsel and deed of them;) he was of Arimathaea, a city of the Jews: who also himself waited for the kingdom of God.

 Peter, when offered money by Simon Magus

-Acts 8:18-23 And when Simon saw that through laying on of the apostles' hands the Holy Ghost was given, he offered them money, Saying, Give me also this power, that on whomsoever I lay hands, he may receive the Holy Ghost.
-But Peter said unto him, Thy money perish with thee, because thou hast thought that the gift of God may be purchased with money.
-Thou hast neither part nor lot in this matter: for thy heart is not right in the sight of God.
-Repent therefore of this thy wickedness, and pray God, if perhaps the thought of thine heart may be forgiven thee. ...
+• Acts 8:18-23 And when Simon saw that through laying on of the apostles' hands the Holy Ghost was given, he offered them money, 19 Saying, Give me also this power, that on whomsoever I lay hands, he may receive the Holy Ghost.
+20 But Peter said unto him, Thy money perish with thee, because thou hast thought that the gift of God may be purchased with money.
+21 Thou hast neither part nor lot in this matter: for thy heart is not right in the sight of God. ...

 Paul and Barnabas, when the people of Lystra desired to deify them